-The baseline year includes the acquired Syntec Holdings Limited for a three-month period from December 2021.
-The inclusion of the Syntec business for a full twelve months coupled with the return to travel post the COVID pandemic has increased our energy consumption and carbon footprint yearon-year.
-During the financial year to 31 March 2024, we expect the Scope 2 - indirect emissions to decrease.
+The baseline year includes the acquired Syntec Holdings Limited for a three-month period from December 2021. the inclusion of the Syntec business for a full twelve months coupled with the return to travel post the COVID pandemic has increased our energy consumption and carbon footprint year on year.
+During the financial year to 31st March 2024, we expect the Scope 2 - indirect emissions to decrease.